Welcome to George Brown College!

 After you've accepted your offer you will receive your invoice where you will find your student ID and temporary password.
 You will use these credentials to access services, software and supports at George Brown.
 Log into the college's Identity management system to reset your password to something that you will remember.

 StuView is George Brown's student portal.
 This is where you'll pay your fees, register for your classes, view class cancellations, and more.
 Brightspace is where you'll find class announcements, content, and links for your virtual classes.
 Make sure you can access this platform before your orientation and classes begin.

 Web registration dates are posted on StuView, and you can see when you can start to register for your courses for the coming term.
 This is usually about 4–5 weeks before the term begins.

 Once registered, you can view your weekly timetable on StuView, and the GBC app.
-Courses appear in Blackboard on the first day of class.
+Courses appear in Brightspace on the first day of class.

 4. Set Up your Email

 Set up your GBC email as soon as you have access to it.
 Add in your name, student ID, and program name to your signature!
 All communications to staff and faculty will be sent through your GBC email, and this helps them identify you easily.

 While your education can be expensive, it shouldn't be a barrier to you achieving your goals and getting a top-quality learning experience.
 Explore what options are available to you. through OSAP, Awards and Scholarships.